open/close all folders

 - Fantastic Voyage.
 The team members have small radio devices that they sometimes use to communicate with each other when separated.

 - This is, of course, the essence of what two-way radios are for.
 Modern radios can include a variety of features including selectable frequencies, programmable encryption, and even the ability to get around enemy jamming.
 You could program a radio so that you could talk to specific people by flipping a dial to a specific pre-set channel, though it's not quite the same as just saying who you want to talk to.
+In fact, modern mobile phones are simply two-way radios designed to call into a network trunk tied into the landline telephone system.

 - Comm badges actually exist already, though so far their only real market is hospitals, where specific doctors need to be summoned quickly for meetings or to tend to patient emergencies (the other method for reaching them, of course, is paging them via beepers or the hospital PA system).